KnarrStudio/ITPS.OMCS.Tools/README.md

 * **Repair-FolderRedirection** - This will make the changes in the registry to fix folder redirection for the folders that were used at the place I worked when I wrote it.
 * **Test-AdWorkstationConnections** - Collects a list of computers from AD base the the Searchbase you provide and returns two files, first is the full list of computers the next is a list of computer that not responded to the "ping".
 Because it uses the Net bios name to ping, this also tests the DNS servers.
 It also gives a list of all of the computers that are in the searchbase.
 * **Test-FiberSatellite** - "Pings" servers based on your input.
 It pings the big search engine websites.
 * **Test-PrinterStatus** - Similar to the AD workstation connection is does the same for printers.
 You have to provide the printserver name.
+* **Test-Replication** - Perform a test to ensure Replication is working.
+You must know at least two of the replication partners

 ### Module Downloads: